 I do though like it to have a little ‘heat’.
 I made it the other day.
 Here’s how I like this ‘no frills’ low maintenance hummus.
 A few metaphors now and then don’t hurt, either…

-- 1/4 cup of apple cider vinegar or balsamic
+- Small amount of apple cider vinegar or balsamic

 - Teaspoon of powdered garlic

 - 1-15 oz. can of garbanzo beans drained and washed

 - Long squirt of your favorite hot sauce (optional)